 RE builds BELIEF by:

-RE enhances acceptance of different beliefs and faiths and understanding that they exist even though they may not have any direct experience.
+Enhancing acceptance of different beliefs and faiths and understanding that they exist even though they may not have any direct experience.

-For others, Belief will give them confidence in their own search for faith and therefore will sustain and empower them for the future.
+For others, belief will give them confidence in their own search for faith and therefore will sustain and empower them for the future.

 We are investing in the future of the subject by preparing them for GCSE and A Level.
 This knowledge will sustain them when challenged about religion.
 Their interaction with learning about other faiths and cultures will ensure their tolerance of all faiths in the wider world.